 - Requirements for Earning ServSafe Certification

 - Who Does and Doesn’t Need ServSafe Certification

 Related resource: 50 Best Culinary Schools in the US

 The National Restaurant Association is an organization focused on the delivery of educational, training, and professional development opportunities for individuals in the restaurant industry.
 One of the programs it offers, ServSafe, provides various courses for both front of the house and back of the house food service employees to complete in order to learn best practices in the areas of food handling, alcohol service, food protection management, and food allergens.
 The training sessions are helpful for ensuring that restaurants and other foodservice establishments meet state requirements in safety, as well as for assuring guests that food and beverage products are being handled and served according to recommended practices.

 Food Handling and Food Protection Manager

 Every employee in a restaurant who handles food in any way, from preparation to serving, can gain valuable information from the food handling certification course.
-The food handling program includes study of food safety, time and temperature control, prevention of cross contamination, personal hygiene, and safe food preparation.
+The food-handling program includes the study of food safety, time and temperature control, prevention of cross-contamination, personal hygiene, and safe food preparation.